 Athlete Powered Tank Provide the Best Training Effect:

 In the athlete powered tank, the athletes are the pump and they receive the maximum training effect from the power that they introduce into the system.
-Conversely, in a mechanically powered tank the mass of the water and the power inputted overwhelms that of the athlete making the water to feel unresponsive and heavy on the drive.
+Conversely, in a mechanically powered tank, the mass of the water and the power inputted overwhelms that of the athlete making the water to feel unresponsive and heavy on the drive.
 The water in a mechanically powered tank circulates at a constant velocity, this is distinctly different from that of a boat where velocities change throughout the drive.
-As a result the technique used is quite different on the “drive” in a mechanically pumped tank vs. a boat where the athlete can “accelerate” the hands toward the finish.
+As a result, the technique used is quite different on the “drive” in a mechanically pumped tank vs. a boat where the athlete can “accelerate” the hands toward the finish.
 Consequently, the simulation on the drive is poor with a mechanically pumped tank.
 From a coaching standpoint, the drive is the key to unlocking the maximum speed in a racing shell, requiring the best simulation in the tank, especially on the drive.
 Force measurement instrumentation, coupled with an athlete powered tank provides a program with a tangible competitive advantage in developing speed on-the-water and is based upon the following.
-For a White Paper explaining the physics behind force measurement, Click Here.

 The Dreher Tank is an Environmentally Friendly Design:

 One of the many pieces that we take very seriously at Durham Boat Company is our impact on the environment and what we can do to minimize our footprint.
 We have examined both athlete powered and mechanically assisted flow technology in developing our present tank design.
 We strongly believe that an athlete-powered tank design can most closely approximate the force levels and replicate handle velocity experienced in the boat while not requiring any additional energy costs to operate the tank.
 Unlike a Dreher Tank, powered tanks require significant amounts of energy to power them making them very costly to operate.